mozilla/webmaker-screenshot/README.md

 If a screenshot becomes out-of-date, you can forcibly regenerate it using the form at the root of the website.
-Alternatively, issue a `POST` request to the root of the website with the `url` parameter set to the URL of the make.
+Alternatively, issue a `POST` request to the screenshot's URL.

 ### Discourse Support